Hyde United F.C.: Ground

-Hyde play their home games at Ewen Fields, which has a capacity of 4,250 across covered five stands: the Main Stand, the Scrattin' Shed, the Tinker's Passage end, the Leigh Street stand and the Walker Lane end.
+Hyde play their home games at Project Solar Stadium (formerly Ewen Fields), which has a capacity of 4,250 across covered five stands: the Main Stand, the Scrattin' Shed, the Tinker's Passage end, the Leigh Street stand and the Walker Lane end.
 All provide standing spectator accommodation apart from the Main Stand which has seating for 530.
 The pitch was relaid as Baspograss, then in 1995 reverted to grass.

-The ground held the last non-qualifying FA Cup game on an artificial surface when Hyde faced Darlington in the 1st Round Proper of the 1994–95 FA Cup.
+The ground held the last non-qualifying FA Cup game on an artificial surface when Hyde faced Darlington in the 1st round Proper of the 1994–95 FA Cup.
 Ewen Fields has hosted many sporting teams in the past, with Manchester United Reserves and Stockport County Reserves and Oldham Bears amongst former users.
 Ewen Fields has also held fixtures for Oldham Curzon Ladies Football Team.

 After Hyde United changed their name and strip in 2010, the colour of the ground was changed from red to blue in 2010, in a change funded by Manchester City Football Club.
 This came about as a result of the two club's partnership whereby Ewen Fields would also be used by Manchester City's Reserve Team.

 Rivalries

 Hyde have two main rivals, Stalybridge Celtic and Droylsden, of whom Stalybridge Celtic is considered the biggest because Hyde and Stalybridge are geographically adjacent.
 Since 1923, the clubs have contested 217 fixtures in all competitions with Hyde winning 95 and Stalybridge 79, while there have been 43 draws.
 The most notable Hyde win in this fixture was played on 1 January 2007, at Bower Fold where Hyde came out as 7–3 winners with Hyde striker Gareth Seddon scoring five goals.
 Hyde's highest home attendance for this fixture is 1,868 in a Conference North match in 2011, a match that saw both sides begin the match 1st and 2nd in the league, and ended in a 1–1 draw.
-Since 1980, Hyde's all-time top goalscorer in this fixture is Alan Rogers with eighteen goals to his name.
+Since 1950, Hyde's all-time top goalscorer in this fixture is Alan Rogers with eighteen goals to his name.

-Scarborough Athletic could be also considered as a rivalry as Hyde fans chant 'we all hate Scarborough' though this has only occurred in recent years following an FA Cup 4th Qualifying Round match in 2017.
+Scarborough Athletic could be also considered as a rivalry as Hyde fans chant "we all hate Scarborough" though this has only occurred in recent years following an FA Cup 4th Qualifying Round match in 2017.